ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 he who would blaspheme the Maker,
 would make no bones of lying or
 healing.
-Beware of no man more than, of
+Beware of no man more than of
 yourself; we carry our worst ene­
 mies with us.
 When a new opinion or doctrine
 comes before you, do not bite until
-you Know Avnetner it is bread or a
+you know whether it is bread or a
 stone; and do not be sure that the
 gingerbread is good because of the
 gilt on it.
-!Ncver shout halloo ! till you are
+Never shout halloo! till you are
 quite out of the wood; and never cry
 fried fish till they are caught in the
 net.